 - Add and verify your new site with Webmaster Tools.

 The first step in submitting a change of address request involves selecting your new site from a list, so make sure Webmaster Tools knows about your site.Make sure you specify all relevant preferences for your new domain that you set for your old site, including a preferred domain, geographical preferences, and any crawl rate adjustments you might have made.

 - Request an address change.

-Use the Change of address tool when your site move entails a root-level domain change, such as changing from www.example-petstore.com to www.example.com.
+Use the Change of address tool when your site move entails a domain or subdomain change, such as changing from http://fish.example-petstore.com to http://example.com or http://example-petstore.com.

 Note: The tool does not currently support the following kinds of site moves: subdomain name changes, protocol changes (from HTTP to HTTPS), or path-only changes.